ConfocalGN : a minimalistic confocal image simulator: Results

+The ground truth images will usually be generated numerically using various software.
+Importantly, ConfocalGN offers the possibility to calculate the noise and signal intensity directly from a sample image.
+Thus by specifying one input image, the user can obtain a realistic noise without analyzing the noise and distortion sources.

 ConfocalGN offers a minimal segmentation function doing gaussian blurring and Otsu thresholding to discriminate noise vs signal pixels, but the user can provide his own segmentation function instead.
-In Fig. \ref{illus_proj} A, we show a sample image (top) and an simulated image (bottom).
-Fig. \ref{illus_proj} C, shows the histogram of values for the voxels under the Otsu threshold (noise, in red) and voxels above the threshold counting (signal, in blue).
+In Fig. 1A, a real (top) and simulated image (bottom) are presented.
+Fig.1C, shows the histogram of voxel values after the image has been segmented in two groups by Gaussian blurring plus Otsu thresholding : noise (red) and signal (blue).

-ConfocalGN offers the user a very simple tool to test his image analysis software.
-The minimal input by the user is only (1) a ground truth image, (2) the confocal PSF, (3) a sample image (or the moments of the noise and signal distributions).
-Because of the approximation of the PSF and its simplified treatment of fluorophore, background and sensor noise, it is not meant to be an exact simulation.
-However, the complexity of biological systems, including intra-sample heterogeneity, inter-sample diversity and experimental variations mean that exact theoretical solutions are usually not achievable.
-Here, we rather chose to start from measured PSF and noise values to best address experimental conditions.
+In conclusion, ConfocalGN is simple to use and useful to test image analysis pipelines.
+It is not meant to be an exact simulation, and adopts commonly accepted approximations of the PSF and simplified treatments of fluorophore emission, background and sensor noise.
+The user is thus only required to specify: (1) a ground truth image, (2) three characteristics of the PSF, and (3a) a sample image or (3b) the moments of the noise and signal distributions.
+Starting from measured PSF and noise characteritics it can robustly and efficiently produce simulated confocal image stacks with realistic characteristics.